shawly/docker-nut/README.md

 The value of `uid` (user ID) and `gid` (group ID) are the ones that you should be given the container.

+## Troubleshooting

+### The log says `could not load keys.txt, all crypto operations will fail`

+If you just want to serve titles for your Switch you don't need the keys.txt at all.
+Otherwise you can extract the keys.txt via biskeydump and Lockpick or find them on the internet, I won't provide any links however use Google.

+### The log says `titledb/db.nza unknown extension titledb/db.nza`

+You can ignore this.

+### The log says something about "Permission denied" and/or NUT cant find any nsp files

+This means your folder permissions are not correct or rather the folders are owned by a user that has a uid different from `1000`, see [User/Group IDs](#usergroup-ids).
+Beware, if you have the environment variable `FIX_OWNERSHIP` set to `true` and change the `USER_ID` or `GROUP_ID` your volume's ownership will be changed!